International Kite Festival in Gujarat – Uttarayan

-In 2012, the Tourism Corporation of Gujarat mentioned that the International Kite Festival in Gujarat was attempting to enter the Guinness World Records book due to the participation of 42 countries in it that year.
+The Government of Gujarat promotes the festival as an international cultural event, inviting kite flyers from around the world to participate.
+In 2012, the Tourism Corporation of Gujarat mentioned that the International Kite Festival in Gujarat was attempting to be recognized in the Guinness Book of World Records due to the participation of members from 42 countires that year.

 Location

 The International Kite Festival, Uttarayan, is celebrated in many cities of Gujarat, Telangana and Rajasthan including Ahmedabad, Jaipur, Udaipur, Jodhpur, Surat, Vadodara, Rajkot, Hyderabad, Nadiad, and Dakor.
 However, the international kite event takes place in Ahmedabad (kite capital of Gujarat), which accommodates visitors from many nations.

-The best place to enjoy this festival is the Sabarmati Riverfront (its Sabarmati river bank has a capacity of over 500,000 people) or the Ahmedabad Police Stadium, where people lie down to see the sky filled with thousands of kites.
+A popular destination to view the festival is the Sabarmati Riverfront (its Sabarmati river bank has a capacity of over 500,000 people) or the Ahmedabad Police Stadium, where people lie down to see the sky filled with thousands of kites.